Link copied to clipboard

 In contrast, a well-prepared organization could have followed guidelines: disconnect infected machines, notify key personnel, and rebuild from clean backups.
 As security experts note, having a practiced response plan with defined roles and communication protocols is crucial for quick recovery.

-In our story, lack of preparation turned a cyber incident into a life-and-death crisis, as the WHO has warned can happen with hospital ransomware attacks.
+In this story, lack of preparation turned a cyber incident into a life-and-death crisis, as the WHO has warned can happen with hospital ransomware attacks.

 Key Takeaways

 Cyber threats are a reality for every hospital today.
-By preparing in advance by securing data, planning responses, training staff, and leveraging expert help, healthcare teams can ensure that when disaster strikes, patient care continues and trust is maintained.
+By preparing in advance, securing data, planning responses, training staff, and leveraging expert help, healthcare teams can ensure that when disaster strikes, patient care continues and trust is maintained.